nischalstha08/vue/README.md

 Please make sure to read the [Contributing Guide](https://github.com/vuejs/vue/blob/dev/.github/CONTRIBUTING.md) before making a pull request.
 If you have a Vue-related project/component/tool, add it with a pull request to [this curated list](https://github.com/vuejs/awesome-vue)!

-Thank you to all the people who already contributed to Vue!
+Thank you so much to all the people who already contributed to Vue!

 <a href="https://github.com/vuejs/vue/graphs/contributors"><img src="https://opencollective.com/vuejs/contributors.svg?width=890" /></a>